Operant conditioning is a well-known theory, but how do you put it into practice in your everyday life?

-- Continuous: The animal is rewarded after each correct action.
+- Continuous: Reward after each correct action

-- Fixed Ratio: Every nth response is rewarded, and the n remains constant.
+- Fixed ratio: Every nth response is rewarded, and the n remains constant.

-- Variable Ratio: Every nth response is reinforced, but the value varies around an average number n.
+- Variable ratio: Every nth response is reinforced, but the value varies around an average number n.

-- Variable Interval: The time interval varies from instance to instance around some average value.
+- Variable interval: The time interval varies from instance to instance around some average value.

 Continuous reinforcement (rewarding) has the fastest extinction rate.
 Intuitively this makes sense when the subjects are human.
 We like novelty and tend to become accustomed to new things quickly.
 The same reward, given at the same time, for the same thing repeatedly is boring.
 We also will not work harder, only hard enough to get the reward.